SameSalamander5710/DynamicFPSLimiter/README.md

+[In progress]

+- Now replaces PowerShell with Python functions to extract GPU usage.
+- New python module to provide a fast and lightweight way to access GPU usage data on Windows by directly querying Performance Data Helper (PDH) counters for the "GPU Engine" object.
+It bypasses slower or more resource-intensive methods like WMI or PowerShell.

-# Dynamic FPS Limiter v3.0
+# Dynamic FPS Limiter v4.0
-A GUI app to assess GPU usage using PowerShell and dynamically adjust frame rate limits via RTSS.
+A GUI app to assess GPU usage and dynamically adjust frame rate limits via RTSS.

 > [!NOTE]
 > - This app requires Rivatuner Statistics Server (RTSS) to function.